KratosMultiphysics/CoSimIO/tutorial/c/model_part.md

 // number of nodes of the element: int num_nodes_element = CoSimIO_Element_NumberOfNodes(element);

-// access the nodes of the element by index: for (int i=0; i<CoSimIO_Element_NumberOfNodes(element); ++i) {
+// iterate the nodes of the element: for (int i=0; i<CoSimIO_Element_NumberOfNodes(element); ++i) {
     CoSimIO_Node node = CoSimIO_Element_GetNodeByIndex(element, i);
-    // no sth with node
+    // do sth with node
 }
 ~~~